random-access-storage/random-access-storage/README.md

 #### `storage.del(offset, size, [callback])`

-Delete the specified amount of bytes as the specified offset.
+Delete the specified amount of bytes at the specified offset.
 Optionally pass a callback that is called with `(err)` when the delete has completed.

 #### `storage._del(req)`